 Setting up a dedicated space to work in your home is important

-Work in a well-lit environment to reduce eye strain.
+Finally, work in a well-lit environment to reduce eye strain.
 Try to find a spot with limited glare on the screen, away from large windows that get a lot of direct sunlight.
-Also, try to get your hands on a dedicated computer chair.

 A full-size keyboard, rather than a laptop one, will help reduce any possible muscle pain.